 Resolving disagreement on Article 6 at COP26 is important because it establishes the basis for the rules governing international carbon markets.
 Proponents argue that 'linking' international carbon markets - directly or indirectly connecting two or more carbon markets to create a larger market, ideally leading to efficiency gains - would allow countries seeking less expensive pathways to cut emissions, or countries that are unable to meet their NDC targets to purchase emissions reductions from other countries that have already cut emissions by more than their committed amounts.
-178 The creation of carbon pricing systems and opportunities to transfer units of reduction may mobilize large-scale financing towards effective mitigation techniques, both at the sector and project level.
-179 While some view Article 6 as a 'make or break' issue 180 or essential for the future of carbon markets, 181 others suggest that a lack of UN agreement on carbon markets to date has not hindered the development of existing approaches using bilateral agreements to trade carbon.
+The creation of carbon pricing systems and opportunities to transfer units of reduction may mobilize large-scale financing towards effective mitigation techniques, both at the sector and project level.
+While some view Article 6 as a 'make or break' issue or essential for the future of carbon markets, to date has not hindered the development of existing approaches using bilateral agreements to trade carbon.